CLOSE OVERLAY

 Professional Experience

-• Assistant Professor, Department of Civil, Construction and Environmental Engineering, Iowa State University, 2019–present
+• Associate Professor, Department of Civil, Construction and Environmental Engineering, Iowa State University, 2019–present

 • Research Engineer, Kentucky Transportation Center, University of Kentucky, 2012–2019